tarantool/doc/doc/reference/configuration/cfg_logging.rst

     The setting can be 'syslog:', 'syslog:facility=...', 'syslog:identity=...', 'syslog:server=...', or a combination.

-    * The ``syslog:identity`` setting is an arbitrary string which will be placed at the beginning of all messages.
-The default value is: tarantool.
+    * The ``syslog:identity`` setting is an arbitrary string, which is placed at the beginning of all messages.
+The default value is "tarantool".

     * The ``syslog:facility`` setting is currently ignored but will be used in the future.
       The value must be one of the `syslog <https://en.wikipedia.org/wiki/Syslog>`_